jorzel/hashnode/cky229amk00g7a3s1apr7gub5.md

     h = hashlib.md5(f"{password}{SALT}".encode())
     return h.hexdigest()
 ```
 The mutation is executed as a `POST` request at `/graphql` endpoint.
-As in previous post about GraphQL I use [insomnia](https://insomnia.rest/) to perform HTTP requests.
+As in previous post about GraphQL, I use [insomnia](https://insomnia.rest/) to perform HTTP requests.
 ![sign_up.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1640694563138/kOoVp6cJF.png)

 When `User` instance is created, we need a `SignIn` mutation that generate `User` authentication  JWT `token` if correct credentials are passed.